-- End of 2023: Release RFP and, if qualified organizations respond, provide funding recommendations to City Council for this purpose. - 2023-2024: Establish program if approved by City Council; monitor direct financial assistance for duration of contract and report on the program to City Council at its conclusion in 2024. - Resource implications: Funds from the General Fund ("Measure O") have already been appropriated for this RFP.
+- End of 2023: Release RFP and, if qualified organizations respond, provide funding recommendations to City Council for this purpose; seek to assist a minimum of 10-30 tenant households depending on available funding sources, targeting cost-burdened neighborhoods (including the Westside and single-family home neighborhoods in the eastside). - 2023-2024: Establish program if approved by City Council; monitor direct financial assistance for duration of contract and report on the program to City Council at its conclusion in 2024. - Resource implications: Funds from the General Fund ("Measure O") have already been appropriated for this RFP. \$150,000 in rent relief funds may be provided from Woodland Park Euclid Improvement Project's condition of approval.